script-doodle/termux-biometric/README.md

 ## Setting up Termux Environment

-**1.Update Termux packages to ensure you have the latest versions.**
+**1. Update Termux packages to ensure you have the latest versions.**

 ```
 pkg update; pkg upgrade -y